alexzhangs/aws-cfn-vpn/README.md

 1. The domain name pointing to Shadowsocks nodes, such as `ss.yourdomain.com`.

-If you are deploying a single stack with everything inside, then one domain host name will work out.
+If you are deploying a single stack with everything inside, then one domain hostname will work out.

 ## Deploy